U.S. Attorney In New York Says He's Not Resigning

-WASHINGTON (AP) — The Justice Department said Friday the U.S. attorney who oversaw key prosecutions of President Donald Trump’s allies and an investigation of his personal lawyer Rudy Giulani had left his job, but he insisted he had not resigned and his ongoing investigations would continue.
+WASHINGTON (AP) — The Justice Department moved abruptly Friday night to oust Geoffrey S. Berman, the U.S. attorney in Manhattan overseeing key prosecutions of President Donald Trump’s allies and an investigation of his personal lawyer Rudy Giuliani.
+But Berman said he was refusing to leave his post and his ongoing investigations would continue.

-Attorney General William Barr said in a statement that Geoffrey S. Berman was stepping down as the U.S. attorney for the Southern District of New York.
-The office is one of the nation’s top districts, trying major mob cases and terror cases over the years.

-But Berman said in a statement later that he’d learned he was stepping down from “press reports.”
+“I have not resigned, and have no intention of resigning, my position,” Berman said.
+His statement came hours after Attorney General William Barr said Berman was stepping down from his position.

+The standoff set off an extraordinary clash between the Justice Department and one of the nation’s top districts, which has tried major mob and terror cases over the years.
+It is also likely to deepen tensions between the Justice Department and congressional Democrats who have pointedly accused Barr of politicizing the agency and acting more like Trump’s personal lawyer than the nation’s chief law enforcement officer.

 — US Attorney SDNY (@SDNYnews) June 20, 2020

-Barr’s announcement late Friday came after he visited New York City, and no reason was given for the abrupt departure.
-It was followed by a statement from the White House nominating the chairman of the Securities and Exchange Commission to the job, a lawyer with virtually no experience as a federal prosecutor.

-It comes days after allegations surfaced from former Trump national security adviser John Bolton that Trump sought to interfere in an Southern District investigation into the Turkish Halkbank in an effort to cut deals with Turkish President Recep Tayyip Erdoğan.
+The move to oust Berman also comes days after allegations surfaced from former Trump national security adviser John Bolton that the president sought to interfere in an Southern District of New York investigation into the state-owned Turkish bank in an effort to cut deals with Turkish President Recep Tayyip Erdoğan.

-“Doesn’t sound like ‘stepping down,’” Preet Bharara, the previous permanent U.S. attorney there, said in a tweet Friday.
-“Why does a president get rid of his own hand-picked US Attorney in SDNY on a Friday night, less than 5 months before the election?”

-Trump intends to nominate SEC Chairman Jay Clayton to the post, Barr said.
-The U.S. attorney in New Jersey, Craig Carpenito, will serve as the acting U.S. attorney in Manhattan beginning July 3, he said.

-Before taking the reins at the SEC, Clayton was a well-connected Wall Street lawyer who represented and advised a number of major companies, including Goldman Sachs, Barclays, Deutsche Bank and UBS.
+Barr offered no explanation for why he was pushing out Berman in the statement he issued late Friday.
+The White House quickly announced that Trump was nominating the chairman of the Securities and Exchange Commission to the job, a lawyer with virtually no experience as a federal prosecutor.

+Hours later, Berman issued his own statement saying he had learned that he was being pushed out through a press release.
+He vowed to stay on the job until a Trump nominee is confirmed by the Senate, challenging Barr’s power to remove him from office because he was appointed to the job by federal judges, not by the president.
+Under federal law, a U.S. attorney who is appointed by district court judges can serve “until the vacancy is filled.”

+Democrats have repeatedly accused Trump’s Justice Department of political interference, and those concerns have also been pervasive among some rank and file officials in the agency.
+House Judiciary Committee Chairman Jerry Nadler said his committee was inviting Berman to testify next week.

+Federal prosecutors in New York have overseen numerous prosecutions and investigations with ties to Trump in recent years.
+That includes an ongoing investigation into Giuliani’s business dealings, including whether he failed to register as a foreign agent, according to people familiar with the probe.
+The people were not authorized to discuss the investigation publicly and spoke on the condition of anonymity.

-The office has prosecuted a number of Trump associates, including Trump’s former personal lawyer and fixer Michael Cohen, who served a prison sentence for lying to Congress and campaign finance crimes, and has also been investigating Giuliani and his associates.
-He had recused himself from directly overseeing the Cohen investigation for reasons that were never disclosed.
+The office has also prosecuted a number of Trump associates, including Trump’s former personal lawyer and fixer Michael Cohen, who served a prison sentence for lying to Congress and campaign finance crimes.

 Berman has also overseen the prosecution of two Florida businessmen, Lev Parnas and Igor Fruman, who were associates of Giuliani and tied to the Ukraine impeachment investigation.
 The men were charged in October with federal campaign finance violations, including hiding the origin of a $325,000 donation to a group supporting Trump’s reelection.

+The White House is seeking to block the public release of Bolton’s book, saying it is being published without formal authorization that the manuscript was free of classified information.

+The episode Bolton describes occurred months after Berman assumed the role of U.S. attorney.

 A Republican who contributed to the president’s election campaign, Berman worked for the same law firm as Giuliani and was put in his job by the Trump administration.
-But as U.S. attorney, he won over some skeptics after he went after Trump allies.
+But as U.S. attorney, he won over some skeptics after he went after Trump allies, and had a direct hand in other investigations that have angered the president.

-Berman was appointed by then-Attorney General Jeff Sessions in January 2018, months after Bharara was fired after refusing to resign along with dozens of other federal prosecutors appointed by President Barack Obama.
+Berman was appointed by then-Attorney General Jeff Sessions in January 2018, after Preet Bharara, then US attorney in New York, was fired.
+Bharara had refused to resign along with dozens of other federal prosecutors appointed by President Barack Obama.

-Three months later, FBI agents raided Cohen’s offices, an act the president decried as a politically motivated witch hunt.
+Months later, FBI agents raided Cohen’s offices, an act the president decried as a politically motivated witch hunt.
+Berman recused himself from Cohen’s prosecution though it was never explained why.

 The following April, in the absence of a formal nomination by Trump, the judges in Manhattan federal court voted to appoint Berman to the position permanently.
-He has taken a direct hand in other investigations that have angered Trump.
+The White House never said why Trump didn’t formally nominate Berman.

 And weeks before the 2018 midterm election, Berman announced insider trading charges against an ardent Trump supporter, Republican Rep. Chris Collins.
 Collins, who represented western New York, has since resigned.